wp-plugins/projectmanager/readme.txt

 == Changelog ==

+= 3.1.7.3 =
+* NEW: new shortcode to display number of datasets of certain project in frontend
+* NEW: updated TinyMCE button to include new shortcode and static function
+* UPDATE: updated pot translation template
+* UPDATE: updated german translation including countries names from MySQL database
+* BUGFIX: filter country name through translation system and re-sort after translation

 = 3.1.7.2 =
 * NEW: mark formfields as mandatory to force data input
 * NEW: mark formfields as unique to avoid double database